Life In Bordeaux: The Wrap Up

 Colette Faller et ses filles

 The wines produced by this family are of outstanding quality as each exhibits the power, character and elegance of the women behind the Domaine.
 The winery and family home are one, located in the middle of the walled Grand Cru Clos des Capucins.
-This experience blew our mind.
-From being greeted at the door by the family monarch, Colette Faller, to tasting 19 unique wines with the stunning and sophisticated Catherine, at the dining room table while Mother prepared the morning breakfast in the adjacent kitchen.
-Where else in the world would you taste top flight Rieslings to the crackle of bacon and eggs?
-We reluctantly parted ways, knowing that we will soon meet again, as Catherine hand packaged our order including a few gifts from the house.
-The experience was exquisite.
+Greeted at the door by the family monarch, Colette Faller, we tasted 19 unique wines with the sophisticated Catherine at their dining room table while her mother prepared the morning breakfast in the adjacent kitchen.
+Where else in the world would you taste top flight Rieslings to the smells and crackle of bacon?
+Each wine was exquisite.

 Alsace, France - Anne Trimbach of Maison TrimbachMaison Trimbach